 - If you’re unsure about how to deal with a new situation, have a chat with your partner about it.
 Perhaps find out how friends handle the situation and discuss ideas you like with your partner.

-- When the situation is over, sit down and discuss how it went.
-You can even write things down for later if it won’t be possible to talk in the near future.
+- When the situation is over, sit down and talk about how it went.
+You can even write things down for later if you can’t find time now.

 - Keep an eye out for periods when your partner could do with extra help.